-Each year, approximately 30,000 people experience cardiac arrest outside of hospitals.
+Each year, approximately 350,000 people experience cardiac arrest outside of hospitals.
 With the combination of using an automated external defibrillator (AED) along with CPR, the victim will have the best chance of survival.
 Many individuals fall victim to sudden cardiac arrest every year in many workplaces, schools, churches, government buildings, and other facilities.
 The most simple way of getting an AED is to buy one, but many places end up in an AED rental program based on false truths and empty promises.

-Renting or Leasing an AED is usually not a “win” situation for the end-user.
+The Truth About AED Rentals.Renting or Leasing an AED is usually not a “win” situation for the end-user.
 Don’t get us wrong, there are cases, although we believe very few, where renting or leasing an AED could be beneficial.
 However that is typically reserved for very short rental times, typically less than a few months.
 Let’s take a look at two of the most common reasons why renting/leasing is considered.

 - Your organization can not afford to spend up to $2,500 upfront to purchase an AED, so the smaller monthly payments seem appealing regardless of the total amount to be paid in the end.

 - Possible deduction of the leasing/rental as an operating expense rather than a capital purchase.

 “But I always want the latest AED technology out there.
 That is why I want to rent.”Has your AED rental agreement promised to provide the latest in AED technology?
 After over 16 years in the AED business, we can tell you that AED technology does not change fast enough, nor does it become obsolete fast enough to make that case for a rental.
 Top AED manufacturers make technology last long term.
 Most AEDs are software-driven AEDs, and their hardware lasts a long time.
 In fact, some of the top AEDs have been hanging on the wall for over 15 years.
 Don’t be lured into believing that something newer or better is going to replace the one you start renting during the term of the agreement.